 The association gives independent advocacy and advice about everything related to your academic and general welfare.
 It is the voice of postgraduates both within and beyond the University.

 Regular social and academic events such as wine and cheese nights, campus barbeques and end-of-year parties are just some of the things you can access – and that’s without becoming a member.

 SUPRA also publishes a number of student communications including eGrad, the weekly email bulletin, an annual postgraduate Survival Guide and a Thesis Guide.
 These can be accessed on the SUPRA website.

 By joining clubs and societies, you can connect with other students and get more out of university life.
 The clubs and societies are student run, which means you can develop your leadership and professional skills by taking on executive roles.
 The USU also offers student leadership volunteering opportunities to help you gain the kind of skills employers are looking for.

 As a not-for-profit organisation with more than 16,000 members, the USU reinvests its profits into developing best-in-class services and programs for students.

-In 2015, the allocation of the Student Services and Amenities Fee (SSAF) proceeds will once again be wholly contestable with student organisations and Student Support Services collaborating and submitting consensus funding applications based on the following published SSAF Funding Priority Principles:
+In 2016, the allocation of the Student Services and Amenities Fee (SSAF) proceeds was once again wholly contestable with student organisations and Student Support Services collaborating and submitting consensus funding applications based on the following published SSAF Funding Priority Principles:

 The following graphs show the total allocation of the SSAF across the student organisations and services.